Plant Therapy: What Is It, And How Can It Benefit You?

 Look for a horticulture therapy center in your area to learn more about this treatment method.

-Is plant therapy real?
+Is plant therapy a legitimate treatment?

 People use plants to ease symptoms of mental illness, such as depression, or rely on plant therapy to get through a stressful day.
 It is an actual technique and can involve many coping strategies.